Palm Beach County Man Sues Two Physicians, Paley Orthopedic & Spine Institute Over 2022 Knee Surgery

 These are allegations only.
 The defendants haven’t filed their responses yet.

-The original document, as filed with the Palm Beach County Clerk of Court, can be downloaded here.
+The original document, as filed with the Palm Beach County Clerk of Court, can be viewed here.